-To consider how our actions have a wider effect than we may realize.
+To consider that our actions often have a greater impact than we realize.

 Preparation and materials

-- Begin by asking if anyone has ever heard the phrase ‘What goes around, comes around’.
+- Begin by asking whether any of the students have ever heard the phrase ‘What goes around comes around’.

-- Suggest that everything we do or leave undone and every time we speak or keep silent can have consequences far beyond anything we may realize.
-A careless word, for instance, may end a long-standing friendship, and failing to keep a promise might mean we are never trusted again.
+- Suggest that everything that we do or leave undone, and every time we speak or keep silent, can have consequences beyond our appreciation.
+A careless word, for instance, may end a long-standing friendship, and our failure to keep a promise might mean that we are never trusted again.
 The chances are that the way we act towards others will return to us in some way, for better or for worse.

-One day Mr Fleming, a poor Scottish farmer, heard a cry for help coming from a marsh near to his farm.
-He dropped his tools and ran to the marsh.
-There, stuck up to his waist in mud, was a frightened boy, screaming and struggling to get himself free.
-Farmer Fleming saved the young man from what could have been a slow and horrifying death.
+One day, Mr Fleming, a poor Scottish farmer, heard a cry for help coming from a marsh near his farm.
+Running to the marsh, he found a frightened boy stuck up to his waist in mud, screaming and struggling desperately to free himself.
+The farmer pulled the boy out, saving him from a slow, horrible death.

-The next day, a posh horse and carriage pulled up to the Scotsman’s meagre house and a smartly dressed gentleman stepped out and introduced himself as the father of the boy Farmer Fleming had saved.
+The next day, a horse-drawn carriage pulled up to the ramshackle farmhouse.
+A smartly dressed gentleman stepped out and introduced himself as the father of the boy whom the farmer had saved.